No-Code Business Intelligence (BI)

 You will be able to instantly view your new item inside your TODO list by selecting it at the top menu.
 In case you need to view and manage your TODO list, click the 'See all' button at the bottom of the drop-down menu.

-You can pin a report to a board by clicking on the following button:
+You can save a report to a board by clicking on the following button:

-Then you can select your pinboard from the list of available boards (otherwise you will need to create a board before you can pin a resource).
+Then you can select your board from the list of available boards (otherwise you will need to create a board before you can save a resource).

 Share